 A public inquiry report is to be given to the Speaker, who must table a copy of the report in the Legislative Assembly on the next sitting day after the Speaker receives the report.

-The ICAC may make one or more further reports in relation to a public inquiry if the ICAC considers it is appropriate to do so in the circumstances.
+The Commissioner may make one or more further reports in relation to a public inquiry if the he considers it is appropriate to do so in the circumstances.